0xvaishnavi/Python-codes/README.md

 Code-4: Python program to print first N natural numbers.

+Code-5: Python program to print all the natural numbers till N.

+Code-6: Python program to print first N natural odd numbers using while and for loop.

+Code-7: Python program to print firs tN natural even numbers using while and for loop.

 Code2- Python program to print factors of a given number.

 Code3- Python program to check whether a given number is even or odd.

-Code5- Python program to print first N natural odd numbers using while and for loop.

-Code6- Python program to print firs tN natural even numbers using while and for loop.

 Code7- Python program to check whether a given year is leap year or not.